-''' On 08/15/2012 08:38 PM, Greg Thelen wrote: On Wed, Aug 15 2012, Glauber Costa wrote: On 08/14/2012 10:58 PM, Greg Thelen wrote: On Mon, Aug 13 2012, Glauber Costa wrote: >>> + WARN_ON(mem_cgroup_is_root(memcg)); + size = (1 << order) << PAGE SHIFT; + memcg_uncharge_kmem(memcg, size); + mem_cgroup_put(memcg); Why do we need ref-counting here? kmem res_counter cannot work as reference?
-This is of course the pair of the mem_cgroup_get() you commented on earlier.
+'''

+On 08/20/2012 05:36 PM, Kamezawa Hiroyuki wrote:

+(2012/08/16 2:00), Glauber Costa wrote:

+On 08/15/2012 08:38 PM, Greg Thelen wrote:

+On Wed, Aug 15 2012, Glauber Costa wrote:

+>>>

+On 08/14/2012 10:58 PM, Greg Thelen wrote:

+On Mon, Aug 13 2012, Glauber Costa wrote:

+>>>>

++ WARN_ON(mem_cgroup_is_root(memcg));

++ size = (1 << order) << PAGE_SHIFT;

++ memcg_uncharge_kmem(memcg, size);

++ mem_cgroup_put(memcg);

+Why do we need ref-counting here? kmem res counter cannot work as

+reference ?

+This is of course the pair of the mem cgroup get() you commented on

+earlier.
 If we need one, we need the other.
-If we don't need one, we don't need the other =) >>>> The guarantee we're trying to give here is that the memcg structure will stay around while there are dangling charges to kmem, that we decided not to move (remember: moving it for the stack is simple, for the slab is very complicated and ill-defined, and I believe it is better to treat all kmem equally here) >>> By keeping memcg structures hanging around until the last referring kmem page is uncharged do such zombie memcg each consume a css id and thus put pressure on the 64k css id space?
-I imagine in pathological cases this would prevent creation of new cgroups until these zombies are dereferenced. >> Yes, but although this patch makes it more likely, it doesn't introduce that.
-If the tasks, for instance, grab a reference to the cgroup dentry in the filesystem (like their CWD, etc), they will also keep the cgroup around.
+If we don't need one, we

+don't need the other =)

+>>>>>

+The guarantee we're trying to give here is that the memcg

+structure will

+stay around while there are dangling charges to kmem, that we decided

+not to move (remember: moving it for the stack is simple, for the

+slab

+is very complicated and ill-defined, and I believe it is better to

+treat

+all kmem equally here)

+By keeping memcg structures hanging around until the last referring

+kmem

+page is uncharged do such zombie memcg each consume a css_id and thus

+put pressure on the 64k css_id space?
+I imagine in pathological cases

+this would prevent creation of new cgroups until these zombies are

+dereferenced.

+>>>>

+Yes, but although this patch makes it more likely, it doesn't introduce

+that.
+If the tasks, for instance, grab a reference to the cgroup dentry

+in the filesystem (like their CWD, etc), they will also keep the cgroup

+around.

+>>>

 Fair point.
 But this doesn't seems like a feature.
-It's probably not needed initially, but what do you think about creating a memcg kernel context structure which is allocated when memcg is allocated?
-Kernel pages charged to a memcg would have page_cgroup->mem_cgroup=memcg_kernel_context rather than memcg.
-This would allow the mem_cgroup and its css_id to be deleted when the cgroup is unlinked from cgroupfs while allowing for the active kernel pages to continue pointing to a valid memcg_kernel_context.
-This would be a reference counted structure much like you are doing with memcg.
-When a memcg is deleted the memcg kernel context would be linked into its surviving parent memcg.
-This would avoid needing to visit each kernel '''
+It's probably not

+needed initially, but what do you think about creating a

+memcg_kernel_context structure which is allocated when memcg is

+allocated?
+Kernel pages charged to a memcg would have

+page cgroup->mem cgroup=memcg kernel context rather than memcg.
+This

+'''